jworth/interpretation/course/content/en/info.md

 These are not the only questions we hope will emerge and throughout the conversations traditional storytelling themes such as Evidence, Interpretation, Fiction, Fact, Narrative and Impact are also discussed.

-> For submitting photographs we are using Fred Ritchin’s Four Corners idea.
-Four Corners is an authoring and context tool that enables the photographer to furnish an image with extra content.
-This content should provide more information about both the subject, and the photographer.
+> For submitting photographic work during the course, we are using Four Corners.
+Four Corners is an authoring and context tool first envisaged by Fred Ritchin that enables the photographer to furnish an image with extra content.
+This content provides context and more information about the subject and the photographer.